Gopaal Seyn of Redbluearts.com art gallery, is a renowned International contemporary artist of Indian Origin.

-In 2018 Seyn was invited to join a Trade Mission led by the Mayor of Houston, to India where he painted for a live audience and his artwork is being showcased in famous art galleries in India.
-He was the Artist of the Month (Nov) at the Artist’s Alliance of Sugarland and was recognized and awarded for his works at the Sugarland Area Artist 2010 Convention.
+In 2018 Seyn was invited to join a Trade Mission led by Mayor Sylvester Turner of Houston, to India where he painted for a live audience and his artwork is being showcased in famous art galleries in India.
+This year he has created a portrait of George HW Bush which was accepted by Neil Bush on President’s Day.
+He has also created a portrait of Bob McNair owner of Texans which has been accepted by the McNair Foundation to be displayed in their lobby.
+His portrait of Mahatma Gandhi created in 2019 is a permanent fixture at the Indian Consulate in Houston.
+Seyn presented his portrait of Indian Prime Minister Narendra Modi to Howdy Modi Committee Chair Jugal Malani at the Partnership’s Q4 International Trade Development Committee meeting to mark the historic visit of Prime Minister Modi to Houston.
+The event was the largest gathering of the Indian diaspora outside of India in history with some 55,000 attending.
+Seyn was launched by Emami Chisel Art as the first International Artist for a two months long solo Art show in Kolkata, India.
+(2016) He was the Artist of the Month (Nov) at the Artist’s Alliance of Sugarland and was recognized and awarded for his works at the Sugarland Area Artist 2010 Convention.
 He was also selected to exhibit his work at the San Marcos Walker Art Gallery and Zen Gallery in Galleria, Houston.
 In 2007 Seyn was recognized and awarded for his contribution to Indian Art by Sanaskriti Art Association.

 Seyn paints with a flurry of colors and goes into meticulous details using a broad range of styles and medium depicting human beauty especially the female form in an explicit and large spectrum of emotions.
 He loves to portray these emotions using realism as his main theme with a touch of abstract, only when necessary.
 His exquisite works sometimes create a disquieting clarity from his well-expressed subjects aided with familiar objects which gives his work a sense of scale, meaning and proportion.